MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ## Preview your first Teams tab app

-You have learned to create, build, and run Teams app with tab capability.
+You've learned to create, build, and run Teams app with tab capability.
 The following final steps are to deploy your app on Azure and preview in Teams follow the steps:

 1. [Provision your tab app in the cloud](#to-provision-your-tab-app-in-the-cloud): You can provision your tab app in the cloud.
 1. [Deploy your tab app to cloud](#to-deploy-your-tab-app-to-cloud): You can deploy your tab app to cloud.